 There is no evidence that anti-fatigue mats make you more comfortable than wearing suitable footwear.
 They can also be a manual handling and trip hazard.
 Supportive shoes, compression stockings and changing position from standing to sitting regularly can be more beneficial to prevent musculoskeletal or vascular symptoms from prolonged standing.

 - When moving your desktop to a standing position, make sure it is at the same level as your elbow so that your forearms are supported.

 - When you move from sit to stand you may need to adjust your monitor height.

 - Aim to change your posture every 30 minutes.
 Standing for a long time can also cause problems.

-- Have a safe place for your chair when you’re standing up, so others don’t trip on it.
+- Have a safe place for your chair when you’re standing up, so you or others don’t trip on it.

 - If you’re pregnant, or have a pre-existing musculoskeletal problem, moderate your sitting and standing times to suit yourself.